cronical/budget_dance/docs/operations.md

     3. This will produce a total line on the `iande` table that nets out the rollover.
 Assuming taxes references that, the result is that the rollover won't be taxed.
 ![example](images/tgt/rollover_2.png)
 1. Enter the amount rolled over into the `transfers_plan` table as a transfer from bank accounts to the target account.
+    1. Realized int/gains and fees, if any, on this account, need to be addressed, for example, by zeroing out the year's value for the expense ratios for that account.
 1. Use the aux table to compute the net changes to the target IRA account.
     1. User the hier_insert_paths key to insert something like
     ![example](images/tgt/rollover_3.png)